Beamdog/nwn-issues/.github/ISSUE_TEMPLATE/issue-report--game.md

 **To Reproduce**

-* This is a sample step list.
+ - This is a sample step list.
 Replace with yours matching the same pattern.
-* Load attached save.
+ - Load attached save.
-* Move through door in front of you.
+ - Attack the goblin.
-* Game crashes.
-Dump attached.
+ - Attack bonus is calculated incorrectly, should be +5 due to Axe of Amazement, but is +4.

 **Specifics**